Errementari: Plot

 In 1835 in Araba, during the First Carlist War, rebels are captured by government soldiers and executed.
 One rebel, Francisco Patxi, survives with the aid of a demon and slays the soldiers.

 Eight years later, government investigator Alfredo Ortiz arrives in Araba.
 He searches for Patxi, who now lives in a ruined forge in the woods.
 The nearby villagers avoid the forge due to rumours that Patxi murdered his wife and kidnaps young children.
 The villagers mistrust Ortiz as the government melted down all their metal during the war to make weapons, including their church bell.
 Benito, a boy from the village, steals a letter proving Ortiz is searching for gold that vanished during the war.

 Usue, an orphan girl with a burn scarred face, is bullied by Benito who throws her doll over Patxi's fence.
 Ortiz hires men from the village to raid the forge where he suspects Patxi has the missing gold, but are driven away by Patxi while one of the men falls into a bear trap and dies.
 Usue attempts to retrieve her doll while Patxi disposes of the dead man.
 Inside the forge, she finds a boy captive in an iron cage, who begs her to steal Patxi's ring of keys to free him.
 She does so successfully, but the boy retrieves a pitchfork and is revealed to be the demon Sartael.
-He kidnaps Usue and promises to return her for Patxi’s soul, but before he can escape he is caught in another bear trap while Usue is knocked unconscious.
+He kidnaps Usue and promises to return her for Patxi’s soul, but before he can escape, he is caught in another bear trap while Usue is knocked unconscious.
 Patxi breaks off one of the demons horns and locks him back in the cage.
 Benito tells Ortiz that Patxi and a demon have kidnapped Usue.
 Ortiz rallies the men to save Usue.

 Usue wakes up and finds Patxi torturing Sartael, who reveals that he made a deal with Patxi during the late war.
 Sartael kept Paxti alive during the war, so he could see his wife again.
-On his return home, Patxi found that his wife had taken a new lover, believing Paxti to be dead.
+On his return home, Patxi found that his wife had taken a new lover, believing Patxi to be dead.
 Patxi teaches Usue how to torture demons by throwing chickpeas on the floor, which demons are unable to resist trying to count, and by ringing gold bells blessed by the church.

 Usue asks Sartael if he can free her mother Maite from Hell after she committed suicide.
-Sartael reveals that humans are compelled to enter Hell by their own guilt, and once inside they can never leave.
+Sartael reveals that humans are compelled to enter Hell by their own guilt, and once inside, they can never leave.
 Sartael is then knocked unconscious by Patxi.
 The villagers arrive and arrest Patxi while the priest reveals the truth about Patxi.
 Usue’s mother, Maite, was Patxi’s wife, but after he returned from the war he found Maite had taken a lover and given birth to Usue.
-Enraged, Patxi burned Usue’s face and murdered her father, while Maite, grief stricken, hanged herself.
+Enraged, Patxi burned Usue’s face and murdered her father, while Maite, grief-stricken, hanged herself.
 Ashamed, Patxi gave Usue to the priest as an orphan, along with a replacement bell he forged for the church.